In my experience, the key to learning to work with your pain instead of against it is to learn to view pain as your body’s alarm system.

 The man managed to extricate himself from the car, collect his missing arm, and walk back up to the side of the highway all without feeling any pain.

-As Pearson explains, it’s not as if the nerves in his arm weren’t sending his brain any signals; they were sending signals like crazy.
+As Neil explains, it’s not as if the nerves in his arm weren’t sending his brain any signals; they were sending signals like crazy.
 But his brain knew there were more important things to focus on: retrieving the arm, getting away from the fire, and getting help as soon as possible.
 Once he was safely in the ambulance, his brain knew his immediate survival was no longer in question and pain signals set in with a vengeance.

 Pain is your body’s alarm system.
 It is not there to give you accurate readings, at all times, of what is going in your body.
 Rather, it has been designed by millions of years of evolution to get you to change your course of action if your body thinks you need to do something differently.